Universal G-Code Sender (UGS)

 Device naming may not be intuitive.
 An easy way to figure out which device is the plotting device is to select a device from the drop down menu, and click the Connect or Disconnect

 button.
 Repeat until a successful connection is made.
 Note that the plotting device might have a different name depending on the USB port it is connected to.
-For help finding the plotting device, check out the GitHub discussion.
+For help finding the plotting device, join us on Discord.

 Get the plotting devices's dimensions